Saturday, 21 April 2012

 “What decorations?”

-“I’m not looking for any opportunities, and besides, it wouldn’t be right for me.” but mainly out of curiosity, I'd already stolen quite a few glances to see who was around us.
+“I’m not looking for any opportunities, and besides, it wouldn’t be right for me.” but I'd already stolen quite a few glances at those around us.

 “Why not?”